Veethahavya/spectral_toolbox/README.md

 # spectral_toolbox
-Program developed by Wolfgang Nowak, LS3, IWS, University of Stuttgart.
+Kriging toolbox developed by Wolfgang Nowak, LS3, IWS, University of Stuttgart.
+Alterations made by Veethahavya K S with the help of Fahad Ejaz.